Christian beliefs and biblical stories

 Since God had created the first parents with a curious nature and a drive

-to excel, both Eve and Adam ate the fruit.
+to excel, both Eve and Adam were anxious to eat the fruit.
 They did indeed develop a moral sense for the

 first time.
 This was an attribute previously restricted to the gods.
 In a fit of rage, God cursed the snake, Adam, Eve and even the